 Meanwhile, their fiery-tempered, pie-baking neighbor, May Whitehead, is hosting her affianced niece from New York City.
-Much to May’s concern, Aileen, a peculiarly inquisitive and sheltered girl, finds David dangerously intriguing.
-As a summer romance blossoms, the Vietnam Conflict heightens, a desperate conspiracy is formed, and Tinyard Hill emerges amidst a world that has grown too large to ignore, in this touching story about big love and small-town dreams.
+Much to May’s concern, Aileen finds David dangerously intriguing.
+As a summer romance blossoms, the Vietnam Conflict heightens, and a desperate conspiracy is formed.
+Tinyard Hill emerges amidst a world that has grown too large to ignore, in this touching story about big love and small-town dreams.

 Tommy Newman and Mark Allen